lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Fonts.md

 This is best way, as fonts are usually small and packaged within the web bundle of the site, and is the best performance option.

-01. In your brand package, suggested brand-elements package, create a folder assets/font and place the fonts.
+01. In your brand package (suggested: `BRAND-elements` package), create a folder `assets/font`, and place the fonts.
+01. In the `package.json`, make sure your `files` section exports the assets so they are bundled with the package (e.g., `"files": ["/assets"]`).
 01. In your package's `site.tailwind.config.js` file, add the plugin `font-face` via `addBase` to import the fonts.
-01. In the `package.json`, make sure your `files` section exports the assets so they are bundled with the package (e.g., `"files": ["/assets"]`).
-01. Extend `fontFamily` in your theme to include the font.
+01. Extend `fontFamily` in the Tailwind `theme` section to include the font.
 01. Use the new font by using the prefix and name of the font you defined (e.g., `font-linkicons`).

 ```js